sminez/ripl/README.md

 - `ripl my_awsome_file.rpl` will evaluate and run a file (coming soon...)

+RIPL will only run on Python3 as it makes use of many Python3 only features.
+If you don't currently have Python3, you _can_ install it alongside an existing Python2 installation.

+Go on.

+You know you want to...

 ## A note on Hy
 Before you look at this and shout:<br>
 `"Hey!
 Have you heard of Hy?
 There's already a LISP that runs on Python!"`<br>